Manage multiple machines with Azure Update Manager

 - Maintenance Configuration

 - Operation start time

 - Operation end time

 The update assessment and deployment data are available for querying in Azure Resource Graph.
 You can apply this data to scenarios that include security compliance, security operations, and troubleshooting.
 Select Go to resource graph to go to the Azure Resource Graph Explorer.
 It enables running Resource Graph queries directly in the Azure portal.
-Resource Graph supports Azure CLI, Azure PowerShell, Azure SDK for Python, and more.
+Resource Graph supports the Azure CLI, Azure PowerShell, Azure SDK for Python, and more.
 For more information, see First query with Azure Resource Graph Explorer.

 When the Resource Graph Explorer opens, it's automatically populated with the same query used to generate the results presented in the table on the History page in Update Manager.
 Ensure that you review Overview of query logs in Azure Update Manager to learn about the log records and their properties, and the sample queries included.